nocentino/ModernStoragePlatformsForSqlServer/ModernStoragePlatformsForSqlServer/2-StorageSnapshotsForSqlServerAgs.md

 ## **Create a Snapshot of the Volume Windows1Vol1**

 With the database in `SUSPEND_FOR_SNAPSHOT_BACKUP` mode, you can take a snapshot inside the array.
 This will be an application consistent snapshot.
-While we are doing this in the Web Interface, this can be scripted out and the duration of the IO freeze can be minimized.
+While we are doing this in the Web Interface today, you can script these actions out to minimize the duration of the IO freeze.

 - [ ] In the **FlashArray Web Interface**, click **Storage, Volumes** and select **Windows1Vol1**.
 In the **Volume Snapshots** Panel, **click the ellipsis** and **select Create**. **Click Create** when prompted.